-Together with the supervisors the student decides on which other courses to include in the individual study plan (pdf, 167.4 kB) (ISP).
+Together with the supervisors the student decides on which other courses to include in the Individual Study Plan (ISP) that is found on the Guidelines and forms webpage.
 These courses vary among subject specific or other courses needed for the thesis, and shall comprise a total of at least 10.5 credits for a licentiate degree and a minimum of 30 credits for a doctoral degree.

 In addition, the graduate school organizes an annual conference for all doctoral students working in the Embedded and Intelligent Systems research environment (EIS).
 The main purpose with this conference is to contribute to the doctoral students' development as researcher, therefore, participation in this conference is required for all students.

 The conference is an opportunity for the doctoral student to present results and plans for the thesis, to discuss research questions and ways to approach them.
 It's organized by the doctoral students and they shall also take on the responsibility for reviewing submitted papers.
 The reviewing is only meant to give experience and to get feedback, not to exclude.
 At least one senior researcher within the research environment is invited to take part in the review process.
 No paper is officially published.
 The conference takes place in early spring.